programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 __B.__ Use the PostgreSQL-specific tool `pg_dump`.

-Pg_dump saves in a format which is still compatible after software updates.
+pg_dump saves in a format which is still compatible after software updates.

 The space requirement is also lower than with method A - if you exclude `pgsql/var` while saving the data storage.